How to Masturbate: A Beginner's Guide to Masturbation

 As you can see, there are plenty of reasons to give masturbation a try, from better health, to feeling more connected to your partner.

-But when it boils down to it, the number one reason to indulge in a little solo-play, is it feels pretty-damn-lovely.
+But when it boils down to it, the number one reason to indulge in a little solo-play is that it feels pretty-damn-lovely.
 And you know what?
 We all deserve to feel good.